TeiganPenna/insta-script/README.md

 ### instagram-follow.py

-follows everyone how is following you.
+follows everyone who is following you.